BioBoost/course-linux-essentials/docs/06_ownership_and_permissions/README.md

    * Every directory contains the "." link that points back to itself.
 So that gives the minimum value of 2 links per directory.
    * Every subdirectory has a ".." link that points back to its parent, incrementing the link count on the parent directory by one for each subdirectory created.

 4. The following part contains the **user** that owns the file.
+By default, users will own the files that they create.
+While this ownership can be changed, this function requires administrative privileges.

 5. Next is the **group** on which the group permissions are applied.
 Members of this group will have these permissions applied when they want to access the file/directory.
+By default, the primary group of the user who creates the file will be the group owner of any new files.
+Users are allowed to change the group owner of a file to any group that they belong.

 6. After the group comes the **file size** in bytes (unless you provided the `-h` flag to `ls` to request human readable file sizes).
 For directories this does not actually describe the total size of the directory, but rather how many bytes are reserved to track the filenames in the directory.